ViliusSutkus89/Sample_Android_Library-MavenCentral-Instrumented_Tests/README.md

 ## Environments

-All defined environments are accessible only in privilegedBuild workflow.
+Following environments are used only in privilegedBuild workflow.

-#### LibrarySignatureWithSonatypeAccess - (buildLibrary job)
+#### LibraryKeyAndSonatypeAccess - (buildLibrary job)
 Environment contains the following secrets:
 `SIGNING_KEY`, `SIGNING_PASS` - ASCII armored private key and password used for signing library artifacts.
 `SONATYPE_USERNAME`, `SONATYPE_PASSWORD` - User token (not the actual login to oss.sonatype.org), obtained through oss.sonatype.org -> Profile -> User Token.